pabloclarkd/web/content/home/experience.md

 weight: 80

 title: Experience
 subtitle: I started working at [IMCO](https://imco.org.mx/), a non-government organization, while finishing college and I stayed there for seven years.
 My current role is at Telus International AI, in a remote position as Online Data Analyst.
-At the moment I'm looking a remote position as a reseacher, project leader or data analyst.
+At the moment I'm looking for a remote position as a reseacher, project leader or data analyst.

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format